telerik/winforms-docs/chartview/customization/formatting-series-labels.md

 {{endregion}}

->note Since **R2 2017 SP1** you can control the label's text alignment by the newly introduced property ChartViewLabelFormattingEventArgs.LabelElement.**TextAlignment**.
+>tip Since **R2 2017 SP1** you can control the label's text alignment by the newly introduced property ChartViewLabelFormattingEventArgs.LabelElement.**TextAlignment**.

 >important The code for getting the current data point can depend on the used series type.
 For example if you use pie chart you should cast to __PiePointElement__ , and __PieDataPoint__ types.
 >